The application period for the next edition of the programme starting from September 2023 is now closed.

 1. Valid ID card: For EU students, national ID or passport can be used.
 For non-EU students, only passport is accepted.
 PDF format.

-2. Bachelor’s degree diploma or recognised equivalent.
-Non-EU students should submit an additional statement from the university recognising that the qualification is sufficient to apply to a master’s level program.
-If the diploma is not available yet, up-to-date transcript will suffice.
+2. Bachelor’s degree diploma or recognised equivalent: If the diploma is not available yet, up-to-date transcript will suffice.
+Non-EU students should submit an additional statement from the university recognising that the qualification is sufficient to apply to a Master’s level program.

 3. For Applicants with a French Licence: certificate with additional 30 ECTS.